Learning from Lived Experience Leaders Workshop - Day 2:

 Anthony Lekkas (he/him), unceded Wurundjeri Country, Kulin Nations

-I am a Greek Australian 47-year-old bisexual, cisgender, endosex man who is culturally marginalised in an Anglocentric society while benefiting from aspects of white privilege as a lighter-skinned person.
+I am a Greek Australian 47-year-old bisexual, cisgender, endosex man who is culturally marginalized in an Anglocentric society while benefiting from aspects of white privilege as a lighter-skinned person.
 I am polyamorous and live in a multi-caregiver household with 3 children across 2 different homes.

-Francis Voon (he/him) (mcap, ba, grad dip ed, b th, dip bus, cpe)
+Francis Voon (he/him) (mcap, ba, grad dip ed, bth, dip bus, cpe)

-Francis acknowledges that he lives, loves and works on the unceded lands of the Gadigal, and yearns for a day when the work of healing and justice especially for First Nations people is not linear but circular.
+Francis acknowledges that he lives, loves, and works on the unceded lands of the Gadigal and yearns for a day when the work of healing and justice especially for First Nations people is not linear but circular.

 Dr Gávi Ansara (He/him) (Convenor) (PhD Psychol, MCouns, MSc, BA, CCTP-II, AAGSRDT)

-Gávi is an Advanced Accredited Gender, Sex, and Relationship Diversities Therapist (AAGSRDT) whose undergraduate work had a focus on anti-racist, African-led and Black-led approaches to community wellbeing.
+Gávi is an Advanced Accredited Gender, Sex, and Relationship Diversities Therapist (AAGSRDT) whose undergraduate work had a focus on anti-racist, African-led, and Black-led approaches to community wellbeing.
 He is a founding director and learning facilitator at the Centre for Liberating Practices, a non-violent virtual hub for challenging oppressions and cultivating communities.
 He has worked for over 20 years alongside people and communities with lived experience of oppression.
-He serves as Senior Clinical Supervisor (multi-site contractor) with QLife, a free, anonymous LGBTIQ+ peer support and referral service and Convenor of PACFA’s Diversity in Gender, Body, Kinship, and Sexuality (GBKS) Leadership Group team.
+He serves as Senior Clinical Supervisor (multi-site contractor) with QLife, a free, anonymous LGBTIQ+ peer support and referral service, and Convenor of PACFA’s Diversity in Gender, Body, Kinship, and Sexuality (GBKS) Leadership Group team.
 He has published widely in peer-reviewed publications.
 He received the UK Higher Education Academy’s National Psychology Postgraduate Teaching Award for excellence in teaching psychology, the American Psychological Association’s Transgender Research Award for original, significant research, and the University of Surrey Vice Chancellor’s Alumni Achievement Award for outstanding contributions to international human rights and social justice.

 He strives for accountable solidarity regarding his literacy, sighted, hearing, speaking, educational, allistic (non-Autistic), binary gender, citizenship, situationally lighter-skinned, singleton (not a plural person), and non-Aboriginal privileges.
-Gávi's more detailed positioning reflection acknowledging the intersections of his privileges, affinities, and marginalised lived experiences is available here: https://ansarapsychotherapy.com/positioning/
+Gávi's more detailed positioning reflection acknowledging the intersections of his privileges, affinities, and marginalized lived experiences is available here: https://ansarapsychotherapy.com/positioning/